h3abionet/h3agwas/call2plink/README.md

 * `output`: the base name of the PLINK output file

+* `plink` : if value != 0, input_pat and outut_pat must be one plink bed, fam and bim see qc pipeline input

 e.g. `params.output = "cvd-rawcalls"`

 * `manifest`: The chip manifest file.
 This is crucial.
 You can find examples here: https://emea.illumina.com/products/by-type/microarray-kits.html, but you may have to ask Illumina for the correct vrsion.